Read below to find out if you qualify and submit an application by June 6.

 • Applicants who live in rental accommodations should speak with their landlord before applying to discuss installation within their suite.

-• The program doesn’t cover costs for installation or electricity.
+• The program does not cover cost of electricity.

 • A follow up survey will be sent to all successful applicants regarding the pilot program in Fall 2025.